 - The indigo dyeing kit (dye, wood blocks, rubber bands and rubber gloves)

-- Pillow cover (cotton, hemp, linen)
+- Old pillow cover or sheets (cotton, hemp, linen)

 - 2 containers(one for dyeing and the other to rinse)

 To make square design: Take the fabric or pillow case and fold into square.
 Add one wooden square on front and the other on back.
 Fold sides of material over the wood and bind with 4 elastic rubber bands.
 To make the circle design: Don’t use the wooden blocks and tie a rubber band on each end of the folded fabric.

 Start by mixing the indigo dye according to the directions.
 Indigo is affected by oxygen, so keep the container covered as much as you can.
 You will need to fold and bind your fabric.
 Once you fold the fabric its time to dye.
 First soak the folded and bound fabric into water.
 Squeeze out the water and dunk into the dye.
 After submerging it you have to hold the fabric under the surface with your hands or use weights for 10 minutes.

 Here is the cool part, when you remove the fabric its yellow and green.
 When left in the air it starts oxidizing and turning blue like magic.
 It takes 20 minutes to oxidize.
 Rinse well and unbind the fabric.
 Let the fabric dry!